slazav/tcl-bf2gr/Readme.md

   set dbprefix "cryo"

   # First we need to update chan database in a normal way.
-  # Don't forget to create it with TEXT type
+  # Databases will be created if needed.
   set channels {chan}
   bf2gr db $dbprefix $main_folder $channels $verb

-  # Update event database
+  # Update event database (it will be created if needed)
-  # Don't forget to create it with TEXT type
   bf2gr_ev db $dbprefix
 ```